AliErfani/jalali/README.md

         'jDateTime' => 'Morilog\Jalali\Facades\jDateTime',
     ]
 ```
-If you are using Laravel 5.1 Next, add your new provider to the providers array of config/app.php as follows:
+If you are using Laravel 5.1 add your new provider to the providers array of config/app.php as follows:
 ```php
     'providers' => [
     // ...